 Associate Professor Mohan Gupta

 Associate Professor Mohan Gupta became the director of graduate education (DOGE) for the Molecular, Cellular and Developmental Biology Interdepartmental Graduate Program.
-His term is effective from July 1, 2020, through June 30, 2022.
+His term is effective from 2020-2023.

 The Molecular, Cellular & Developmental Biology Interdepartmental Graduate Program is a multidisciplinary major that allows students to explore the mechanisms of life processes in cutting-edge research labs.
 MCDB students perform independent research under the guidance of top faculty investigating a diverse range of questions in the sciences of molecular, cellular and developmental biology.